 We work with educational social workers, health and social services to safeguard children school with whom we may share information with them in order to keep our children safe.
 We are duty bound to seek advice and take action where we feel that a child may be subjected to physical or emotional abuse or neglect.
 Where possible we will consult with the family.
 We ask that you accept any interventions as a positive response to keeping your children safe.

-Four members of the senior leadership team are trained as named persons for safeguarding.
+All members of the senior leadership team are trained as named persons for safeguarding.
 They are

 Paula Craven (Lead)

 Caroline Milburn (Deputy)

 Darren White (South)

 Our Safeguarding and DBS policies are available from the school on request.
 See also our policies section of the website.
 Click here for the policies page.

 The school was built with hygiene rooms and a large number of toilets to accommodate the personal care and hygiene needs of a generic special school population.
 Whilst we endeavour at all times to ensure that children's hygiene needs are met immediately, there may be times when staff have to wait to have access to a hygiene room.

 Recently in the press, there have been cases of harm to children from members of staff.
 These are a very small number of incidents and we want to assure parents that we do everything we can to ensure your children are safe at school at all times.
 As well as having enhanced DBS checks all staff involved in personal care and hygiene work with children on a rota.
 Where parents request the same person for continuity, a second person on a rota would support the child.
 The school keeps a record of the times the pupils are changed and who was involved in the change.